how to write a wedding speech

 Traditional order of speeches

 On a wedding day, there is a traditional order of speeches in the UK.
-The father of the bride usually goes first, followed by the groom, then the best man.
-The maid of honour may also give a speech, followed by the other wedding guests.
+The bride’s father usually goes first, followed by the groom, then the best man.
+The maid of honour may also speak, followed by the other wedding guests.
 This order ensures that everyone has an opportunity to speak and that the speeches are well-organized and flow smoothly.
 It also means that the father of the bride has the honour of being the first to congratulate the newlyweds.
 Of course, this is just a guide, and you can always change the order to suit your own wedding day.

 best man speech